 Transcript request forms are available on the main campus in the Registrar's Office (VLH 108).
-Request forms are also available at the Huron Shores Office in Oscoda and can be printed from the ACC website at www.alpenacc.edu.
+Request forms are also available at the Oscoda Campus office and can be printed from the ACC website at www.alpenacc.edu.
 Transcript requests can also be made through WebAdvisor.
 Forms and request letters, should be sent to:

-Alpena Community College Registrar's Office 665 Johnson St. Alpena, MI 49707 Transcript requests will not be processed for students with financial obligations to the College.
+Alpena Community College Registrar's Office 665 Johnson St. Alpena, MI 49707

+Transcript requests will not be processed for students with financial obligations to the College.

-Privacy Act Statement (FERPA)
+PRIVACY ACT STATEMENT (FERPA)